ejwillemse/BAN313/chapter3.md

 *** =hint

-Use `hist(holeSize$holeDiameter_cm)` to analyse the distribution and see which of the four distributions
+Use `hist(clienOrders$ordersPerDay)` to analyse the distribution and see which of the four distributions

 * normal,
 * poisson and exponential,